Muscle Architecture and Recruitment in Injury Rehab

 NYDNRehab has acquired the most sophisticated Apollo ultrasound machine available, to visualize muscle architecture and pennation angles in real time.
 The Apollo gives us the added benefit of sonoelastography to assess and monitor the healing process.

-Our dedication to personalized patient care, along with ultrasonography, SEMG, virtual reality feedback and other advanced technologies, sets our clinic apart as the best injury rehab clinic in NYC.
+Our dedication to personalized patient care, along with ultrasonography, virtual reality feedback and other advanced technologies, sets our clinic apart as the best injury rehab clinic in NYC.

 About the Author